getnamo/UnrealJs/README.md

 ## getnamo fork

 Some opinionated changes to add certain features for live gameplay coding.
+Not all upstream functionality is guaranteed, but best effort is used when upgrading engine versions.

 ### Async